pursuit-curriculum/unit-front-end-web-development/command-line-crud-application/readme.md

 - `touch index.js helpers.js`
 - `npm init -y`

-Based on the user stories above, create scripts that would run the following:
+Based on the user stories above, create scripts that would run the following (`Rsl_` represents a unique id for an example animal):

 ```
 npm run index